Gleb-Lisovskiy/gleb-lisovskiy.github.io/index_en.md

 I wish you good health, gentlemen, my name is Gleb and I am 17 years old.

-I've been a regular programmer of the Mappet (JavaScript) mod for two and a half years in Minecraft.
+I've been a regular programmer of the Mappet (JavaScript) mod for more than half a year in Minecraft.
 I'm working on the project **The Madness Of Drones** and at the moment I'm making a realistic TacMove animation system.
 TacMove has been under development for at least 3 months.